Talk to an Expert

 Hypothetical methods produced WTP estimates nearly twice as high as what people actually paid when real money was on the table.

 Why?
-Kunter attributes it to hypothetical bias — respondents in a survey face no consequences for overstating what they’d pay.
+The researchers attribute it to hypothetical bias, respondents in a survey face no consequences for overstating what they’d pay.
 When there’s no transaction at the end, the cognitive cost of saying “$100” instead of “$60” is zero.
 The number they give you isn’t what they’d pay.
 It’s what they can imagine paying in a low-stakes thought experiment.

-The author’s own conclusion: PSM “yields biased results because of its hypothetical nature and its focus on minimum customer resistance.”
-One study did find that PSM’s intersection-based optimal price happened to land near an incentive-aligned benchmark — but that was for 36-cent chocolates, with the author attributing the result to two biases coincidentally cancelling and calling for validation on “more expensive and industrial products” that has never materialized (Kunter, 2016).
+The author’s own conclusion: price-sensitivity surveys “yields biased results because of its hypothetical nature and its focus on minimum customer resistance.”
+One study did find that price-sensitivity surveys’s intersection-based optimal price happened to land near an incentive-aligned benchmark, but that was for 36-cent chocolates, with the author attributing the result to two biases coincidentally cancelling and calling for validation on “more expensive and industrial products” that has never materialized.

 This is the most common objection from sophisticated pricing consultancies.
-They’ll concede that Van Westendorp is a blunt instrument, then argue that their choice-based conjoint analysis is fundamentally different — that by forcing respondents to make trade-offs between realistic product configurations rather than stating a price directly, conjoint sidesteps the hypothetical bias problem.
+They’ll concede that survey-based price sensitivity methods is a blunt instrument, then argue that their choice-based conjoint analysis is fundamentally different, that by forcing respondents to make trade-offs between realistic product configurations rather than stating a price directly, conjoint sidesteps the hypothetical bias problem.

 It doesn’t.
 Here’s why.

 Conjoint is still hypothetical.
-Kunter’s WTP method classification places discrete-choice analysis — the dominant form of conjoint used in pricing research today — in the Indirect / Hypothetical quadrant.
+The standard WTP method classification places discrete-choice analysis (the dominant form of conjoint used in pricing research today) in the Indirect / Hypothetical quadrant.

 Stated Preference (Hypothetical)Stated Preference (Incentive-Aligned)Revealed Preference